Kansas City’s Geothermal and Ground Source Installation Company

 Lancaster Brothers are the experts in the Kansas City area for installing geothermal systems.
-We have installed geothermal systems for over 13 years, so we have installed hundreds of these systems over that time.
+We have installed hundreds of geothermal systems over the last 13 years.
 Lancaster Brothers Heating and Cooling is proud to install and maintain WaterFurnace systems, the #1 manufacturer of geothermal systems nationwide.
 Geothermal heating and cooling is gaining in popularity as homeowners realize the incredible energy savings.
 In addition, the average life span of a geothermal system is 24 years, versus 13 years for a traditional heat pump system.
 If you are interested in installing a geothermal system, call Lancaster Brothers and we will come to your home and give you an estimate.
 Today’s geothermal systems can be installed in most homes, both in new construction and residential replacement.

 Geothermal Energy Reduces Energy Bills and Qualifies for Tax Credits for Kansas City Homes

-Compared to conventional methods of heating and cooling, Geothermal Comfort Systems are more expensive initially, but when viewing the return on investment statistics, these systems save owners money.
+Compared to conventional methods of heating and cooling, geothermal comfort systems are more expensive initially, but when viewing the return on investment statistics, these systems save owners money.
 After 5-7 years, the units usually pay for themselves in lower monthly bills.
 The average household savings is $129 a month, as much as 70%.
 The total energy consumption can be reduced as much as 44%.
-In addition, the government is currently offering a 30% tax credit incentive for geothermal installations.
-This tax credit applies to both new construction and replacements of existing heating and cooling systems.
-There is also no upper limit to the amount of the tax credit, so you can receive a credit of 30% of the entire geothermal installation.

 Types of Geothermal Systems